ChuckCaplan/IEC-printer/scripts/README.md

 # IEC-printer - Script Installation

 This Python script accepts raw MPS-803 printer data from an Arduino, converts to PDF, and optionally prints to the default installed printer using the lp command.
-When all connected, MPS-803 print jobs from the C64 will automatically print to a modern (USB) printer.
+When all connected, MPS-803 print jobs from the C64 will automatically print to a modern (USB or wifi) printer.

 # Installation

-These instructions assume you are using a Raspberry Pi Zero W and printing to a wireless (wi-fi) printer.
+These instructions assume you are using a Raspberry Pi Zero W and printing to a wireless (wifi) printer.
 Installing on other types of systems will be very similar but will need some modifications.

 ## 1. Install Raspberry Pi OS